MarcoPittarello/iPastoralist/README.md

 Notes about the “ecological\_indexes” function:

 -   **database.indexes** = database with Ecological indicators, without
     the column of species names.
 NA values must indicated as 999
 -   **occasional.species** = Logical.
 TRUE if you want to take into account occasional species.
 -   **species.cover.coefficient** = only if “occasional.species=TRUE”.
-    Coeffient that multiplies FS so that the number of total touches refer to 100
+    Coefficient that multiplies FO so that the number of total touches refer to 100
 -   **weight**: Logical.
-TRUE if you want to weight Ecological indicators with abundance
+TRUE if you want to weight Ecological indicators with abundance.

 the output will be as follow: